 1. Hiram M. Chittenden Locks, Seattle

 At the Hiram M. Chittenden Locks, commonly known as the Ballard Locks, boats of all sizes ease in and out of Seattle’s ship canal.
 A few yards away, spawning salmon thrash their way up a 21-step fish ladder, which is actually more like a staircase of water.
-You can watch the salmon on the 18th step through underwater windows.

 When: Peak viewing times are in September, and some stragglers continue through October.
 In normal seasons, there are regular free tours, but they're suspended right now.

 Location: 3015 N.W.
 54th St., Seattle